LaskatelDev/portfolio/README.md

 I specialize in developing, fine-tuning, and deploying AI models - from LLMs and vision systems to custom ML pipelines.
 I turn research-grade models into production-ready solutions.

+P.S
+You can request additional screenshots or code from me on Telegram, which is listed at the end of the portfolio.
 ---

 ## Projects